prb112/openshift-demo/descheduler_policy/5_EvictPodsWithLocalStorage.md

 I0512 18:58:33.690168       1 pod_lifetime.go:110] "Evicted pod because it exceeded its lifetime" pod="test/local-pvc-64555d976d-54565" maxPodLifeTime=300
 ```

-10. Update the EvictPodsWithLocalStorage Policy
+10. *You may need to redeploy or restart the NFS if it is evicted* Update the EvictPodsWithLocalStorage Policy

 ```
 $ oc apply -n openshift-kube-descheduler-operator -f files/5_EvictPodsWithLocalStorage_no.yml